Plan Your Visit

 Rain Check/Refund Policy: No rain checks will be issued unless a facility is closed due to weather for two or more consecutive hours.
 No rain checks will be issued after 5 p.m.
 We do NOT offer refunds for any reason.

 If you are bringing ANY watercraft, including inflateable craft such as stand up paddleboards, etc, it must have a valid boat permit.
-We are SOLD OUT of all boat permits.
 We ONLY sell annual permits for ALL watercraft, NO day passes are allowed.

 The following guidelines are in place to allow the Boulder Reservoir to be open for permitted boating/watercraft use: